 21. Plan games and activities

 Having a handful of games to play as a family is a great way to mix up your day and add some additional fun on a camping trip.
-A couple board games or card games that your kids enjoy playing are a great option when the sun goes down and activities become more restricted.
+A couple of board games or card games that your kids enjoy playing are a great option when the sun goes down and activities become more restricted.
 Additionally, this is one of the best family camping hacks if you might get rain.

 22. Portable potty for really young kids